DO NOT SHARE PLAYLISTS OR THIS URL

 This is a private playlist on a non-indexed website hidden from search engines, for press / industry previewing purposes only.

 WBEZ: The Morning Shift Interview

 In his own words, Maimone says, “My songs are born from a life of contradictions.”
-Maimone grew up in conservative rural Ohio, not coming out of the closet to his Catholic parents until age 30.
-He was an all-state athlete in high school, who played against LeBron James, while having a deep appreciation and love for the arts.
+Maimone grew up in conservative rural Ohio, not coming out of the closet to his Catholic family and friends until age 30 – three years into living with his partner at the time.
+He was a three-sport varsity athlete in high school while studying classical piano and performing at school recitals.
 He graduated from the University of Notre Dame business school, but quickly walked away from corporate America to focus on music.

 From these experiences the prolific writer has published over 100 songs that are as diverse as his life has been.
 For example, on the one hand “God, Country, Grave” appeared in a sex scene of an adult show Banshee on Cinemax.
 And on the other, “Let’s Go” was played in the “Friendly Confines” of Wrigley Field during the Cubs’ historic World Series run.

 Maimone endorses Nord keyboards and has showcased for them at NAMM.
 He performs live streams on his YouTube channel about once a month.
 Until touring is possible again, you can find him on Instagram and Facebook at @mikemaimonemusic.